iam-pratap/Concepts/shell-scripting/notes.md

 cd data/
 touch file1 file2
 ```
-save it and then change permission to executable then execute
+save it and then change permission to executable`chmod +x my-first-shell-script.sh` then execute

 Output should look like